|

 primary aldosteronism - Eur J Clin Invest.
 2011 Jan 21 -

-patients, PA patients had a greater impairment of cardiac diastolic function"
+with essential hypertensive patients, PA patients had a greater impairment of

 -